-The opening shot portrays a worker in blue overalls standing under the monument to Karl Marx.
+The opening shot portrays a worker in blue overalls standing under a grand monument to Karl Marx.
 It then cuts to the same character pushing a giant steel wool beard through a small town.
-As the worker passes ubiquitous Walmart and McDonald’s, the narrator recalls growing up in Soviet Union, and appeals to Marx for answers as to why it failed.
-The video ends with lingering unanswered questions, as the worker sets the giant steel wool beard aflame.
+As the worker passes the ubiquitous Walmart and McDonald’s, the narrator recalls growing up in Soviet Union, and appeals to Marx for answers as to why the socialist utopia failed.
+The video ends with lingering unanswered questions as the worker sets the giant steel wool beard aflame.

 Research & documentation